MikeBishop/http-misc-extensions/draft-bishop-httpbis-priority-placeholder.md

 --- abstract

-[RFC7540] defines HTTP/2, including a method for communicating priorities.
-Some implementations have begun using closed streams as placeholders when constructing their priority tree, but this has unbounded state commitments and interacts poorly with HTTP/QUIC ([I-D.ietf-quic-http]).
+RFC7540 defines HTTP/2, including a method for communicating priorities.
+Some implementations have begun using closed streams as placeholders when constructing their priority tree, but this has unbounded state commitments and interacts poorly with HTTP/QUIC.
 This document proposes an extension to the HTTP/2 priority scheme for both protocols.

 --- middle